gardenappl/lbt/README.md

 **lbt** might be useful if:

-* You don't want to use the official Electron app or the lbry.tv web interface (which some might call "bloated").
+* You don't want to use the official Electron app (which some might call "bloated" for a YouTube alternative)
+* You don't want to use the Odysee web interface, because you'd rather contribute to the P2P network with your own machine
-* You want to work with LBRY content in your own shell scripts but don't want to mess with JSON output.
+* You want to work with LBRY content in shell scripts but don't want to mess with JSON output.

 ## Commands